namtel-hp/roesena-app/doc/data-structure.md

 ```

 - `name` contains the name string of the person
-- `authorityGroup` is a number which defines what content this person can access
+- `authorityLevel` is a number which defines what content this person can access
-- `groups` is an array of the unique ids of the groups this person belongs to (not implemented yet)
+- `groups` is an array of the unique ids of the groups this person belongs to
+- `password` secure password string
+- `sessionId` session id if the user is logged in

 ### articles